 In 1981, the Maryland legislature expanded uninsured motorist coverage to include the scenario where the at-fault driver had liability coverage less than the amount of uninsured motorist insurance possessed by the insured/victim.

 So, in underinsured cases in Maryland, the at-fault driver has insufficient liability insurance to cover the accident victim's loss, the victim's insurance can step in to bridge the gap between the at-fault driver's coverage and the victim.
 Let's use an example to illustrate: you have an underinsured insurance policy with $500,000 in coverage and a claim that is worth $400,000.
 But the at-fault driver has only $100,000 in insurance coverage.
 In this situation, the insurance company for the driver at fault for the accident would pay their entire policy limit of $100,000 and your insurance company would pay the other $300,000 to make your claim "whole."

-Our firm has handled hundreds of uninsured traffic collision claims and has dealt with a wide variety of complicated legal issues that arise in these cases.
+Our Maryland personal injury firm has handled hundreds of uninsured traffic collision claims and has dealt with a wide variety of complicated legal issues that arise in these cases.
 We handle only serious injury claims.
 One of our lawyers is a professor of insurance law who remains particularly current on these issues.
-Our our entire team of advocates are extremely are well versed in Maryland uninsured motorist law.
+Our entire team of advocates are extremely are well versed in Maryland uninsured motorist law.

 Our goal is clear and simple: to maximize the amount of money you recover in your case.
-If you want to discuss your potential case, call 800-553-8082 or click here for a free uninsured motorist internet consultation.Sample Uninsured Motorist Legal Documents
+If you want to discuss your potential case, call 800-553-8082 or get a free uninsured motorist internet consultation.Sample Uninsured Motorist Legal Documents